College Board: Scholarship Basics

 - Oregon Promise Grant: Learn about the Oregon state grant, that can help cover most tuition cost at any Oregon community college for recent high school graduates and GED recipients, eligibility, and how to apply.

 - Oregon Student Child Care Grant: Learn more about the grant intended to assist parents enrolled in postsecondary education to obtain safe and dependable child care while allowing completion of parent's academic programs.

-- OSAC administers over 500 scholarships with awards ranging from $1,000 to $10,000.
+- OSAC administers over 600 scholarships with awards ranging from $1,000 to $10,000 that adds up to more than $10 million annually.
 Learn how to apply for this scholarship opportunity.

 U.S. Department of Education

 - Federal Pell Grant Program: The Federal Pell Grant Program provides need-based grants to low-income undergraduate and certain postbaccalaureate students to promote access to postsecondary education.
 Students may use their grants at any one of approximately 5,400 participating postsecondary institutions.

 - Federal Work-Study (FWS) Program: Learn about the FWS Program which provides funds for part-time employment to help needy students to finance the costs of postsecondary education.
 Students can receive FWS funds at approximately 3,400 participating postsecondary institutions.